KarolyPoka/BB-8/README.md

 You can follow these steps to be able to use the droid:

--Download the Blynk app to you mobile phone using the link above.
+- Download the Blynk app to you mobile phone using the link above.

--Create the following board with the following settings:
+- Create the following board with the following settings:

--Upload the body-s controller conde to the ESP module with the Ardunio IDE paying attention to the following code parts:
+- Upload the body-s controller conde to the ESP module with the Ardunio IDE paying attention to the following code parts:

 ```
 //example